Skip to main content

 Let’s read the /status response together:

-• "status": "healthy" — The API gateway (the front door of the system) is online and accepting requests.
+• "status": "healthy": The API gateway (the front door of the system) is online and accepting requests.

-• "gatewayVersion": "1.0.0" — The version of the software running the gateway.
+• "gatewayVersion": "1.0.0": The version of the software running the gateway.
 Useful to know when reading release notes.

-• "downstreamBankingApi": "healthy" — The connection between the gateway and Union Bank’s core banking system is working.
-If this said "degraded", it would mean payments might be slow; if it said "unhealthy", no transactions would be processing.
+• "downstreamBankingApi": "healthy": The connection between the gateway and Union Bank’s core banking system is working.
+If this said "degraded", payments might be slow.
+If it said "unhealthy", no transactions would be processing.

 You just made your first successful API call.
 Welcome to UBN BaaS.